 - Save to your computer as DAR FIRST NAME LAST NAME

-- Talk to two potential references (academic or professional/volunteer) and request recommendations
+- Talk to one potential references (academic or professional/volunteer) and request recommendations

 - BSW Program Application

-- PDF copy of student’s Degree Audit Report (DARS)
+- PDF copy of your Degree Audit Report (DARS)

-- Please note, students may request more than one recommendation to ensure one recommendation is received by the application deadline.
+- Please note: students may request a reference from more than one person to ensure one recommendation is received by the application deadline.

-Social Work faculty will review all program applications using the BSW Admissions Application Rubric.
-Applicants will be notified by BSU e-mail of their admission status within approximately two weeks of application.
+Social work faculty will review all program applications using the BSW Admissions Application Rubric.
+Applicants will be notified by BSU e-mail of their admission status within approximately two weeks of applying.